simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

     SecurityGroup(prefixMastodonResource "loadbalancer-security-group", loadBalancerSecurityGroupArgs)
 ```

-After defining the security groups, we can add the rules to the security groups.
-We can add security group rules to the security groups for inbound and outbound traffic.
-First we will define the inbound rules for the security groups.
-The inbound rules for the security groups are defined as follows:
+After we have defined the security groups, we can add rules to these groups.
+We can add rules for incoming and outgoing traffic.
+First we define the rules for incoming traffic as follows:

-* The RDS security group allows inbound traffic from the ECS security group on port 5432.
+* The RDS security group allows incoming traffic from the ECS security group on port 5432.
-* The Elasticache security group allows inbound traffic from the ECS security group on port 6379.
+* The Elasticache security group allows incoming traffic from the ECS security group on port 6379.
 * The ECS security group allows inbound traffic from the load balancer security group on port 3000 and 4000 for the Mastodon web and streaming service.
-* The load balancer security group allows inbound traffic from the internet on port 80 and 443 for the Mastodon web service.
-The inbound traffic on port 80 will be redirected to port 443 as we will see later in the [load balancer section](#load-balancer).
+* The load balancer security group allows incoming traffic from the Internet on port 80 and 443 for the Mastodon web service.
+The incoming traffic on port 80 is redirected to port 443, as we will see later in the [Load Balancer section](#alb).

 ```fsharp
 let rdsSecurityGroupInboundRule =